Royal Stockholm Philharmonic Orchestra

 The Royal Stockholm Philharmonic Orchestra (Kungliga Filharmonikerna or Kungliga Filharmoniska Orkestern, literal translations, "Royal Philharmonic" or "Royal Philharmonic Orchestra") is a Swedish orchestra based in Stockholm.
 Its principal venue is the Konserthuset.

 History

 The orchestra was founded in 1902 as the Stockholm Concert Society Orchestra (Stockholms konsertförenings orkester).
 It became a permanent ensemble in 1914.
 Since 1926, it has been based at Stockholm Concert Hall (Konserthuset).
-Starting in 1937, Radiotjänst (now Swedish Radio) utilized the orchestra as its main broadcast orchestra, in lieu of having its own in-house orchestra.
+Starting in 1937, Radiotjänst (now Swedish Radio) utilized the orchestra as its main broadcast orchestra, in lieu of having its in-house orchestra.
 In 1957, it was renamed the Stockholm Philharmonic Orchestra (Stockholms Filharmoniska Orkester).
 In 1992 it acquired its present name, with patronage from the Swedish royal family.